wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 ### Study 4.0 approach

+In version 4.0, UUID is the way to define the tenant in the node configuration.

-In version 4.0, to rewrite the configuration, do the following:
+To rewrite the configuration, do the following:

 1. Get the UUIDs of your tenants.
 1. Include tenants and set their applications in the NGINX configuration file.